Dr. Kumar L V S

 • Differential evolution based tuning of proportional integral controller for modular multilevel converter STATCOM

-L. V. Suresh Kumar, G. V. Nagesh Kumar, and P. S. Prasanna
+L. V. Suresh Kumar, G. V. Nagesh Kumar, P. S. Prasanna